gamecook/gamecook.github.com/games/flx-frogger.markdown

 ##FlxFrogger

 >"FlxFrogger is a remake of the classic Frogger* arcade game using Flixel, an open source Flash Game Framework.
-This is just at simple demo with one level but is an excellent example of a truly multi-screen Flash Game.
+This is just a simple demo with one level but is an excellent example of a truly multi-screen Flash Game.
 This source code compiles to web, desktop, mobile, and any device that runs AIR/Flash."

 <div style="margin-left: 150px"" id="container">
     <div id="myContent">